Flexible fiberoptic bronchoscopy has replaced rigid bronchoscopy for virtually all diagnostic, and most therapeutic, indications.

 Transbronchial needle aspiration: A retractable needle is inserted through the bronchoscope and can be used to sample enlarged mediastinal lymph nodes or masses.
 Endobronchial ultrasonography (EBUS) can be used to help guide the needle biopsy.

-Patients are typically given supplemental oxygen and observed for 2 to 4 h after the procedure.
+Patients are typically given supplemental oxygen and observed for 2 to 4 hours after the procedure.
 Return of a gag reflex and maintenance of oxygen saturation when not receiving supplemental oxygen are the two primary indices of recovery.

 Standard practice is to obtain a posteroanterior chest x-ray after transbronchial lung biopsy to exclude pneumothorax.